Thought Leadership • September 06, 2025

 SEC filing software with built-in error checks can help foreign entities prepare and file the F-6 while avoiding common errors.

 DFIN's signature cloud-based software ActiveDisclosure helps foreign companies with their SEC F-6 filing and all other forms the SEC requires foreign entities that wish to sell to U.S. investors to complete.
-The cloud-based software can be used collaboratively by employees located anywhere.
+The cloud-based ADR readiness software can be used collaboratively by employees located anywhere.
 Built-in error checks and validation ensure completeness, so all forms filed are in compliance with SEC regulations.
 Discover how DFIN makes it simple to file required SEC disclosures.